1010101110/okcart/README.md

 ## Start the server

-run the server once, just to see if it works
+run the server once, just to see if it works, useful for debugging errors watching activity.
 ```bash
 node server.js
 ```